-424.470 Infants born to children in foster care may be accepted to reside at the foster home if:
+NAC 424.470 Acceptance of children born to children in foster care.
+(NRS 424.020) Infants born to children in foster care may be accepted to reside at the foster home if:

-1. The mother is also in foster care.

-- 2. Such action is consistent with the case plan. - 3.
-The infant presents no medical or other problems which would place [it] the infant at risk in such a setting. - 4.
+- 1. The parent also resides in the foster home. - 2.
+Such action is consistent with the case plan. - 3.
+The infant presents no medical or other problems which would place the infant at risk in such a setting. - 4.
 Sufficient equipment for caring for infants is available on-site. - 5.
 The infant is considered as one of the total number of children for which the facility is licensed.
 The license issued must encompass the age of the infant. - 6.
 The presence of the infant has no detrimental effect on the program and other children in foster care. - 7.
-The plan is approved by the mother and her caseworker prior to the placement. - 8.
-The mother of the child is actively involved in the day-to-day care and supervision of her child. - 9.
-The infant sleeps in a crib in a manner that complies with the requirements of NAC
+The plan is approved by the parent and his or her caseworker prior to the placement. - 8.
+The parent of the child is actively involved in the day-to-day care and supervision of the child. - 9.
+The infant sleeps in a crib in a manner that complies with the requirements of NAC 424.375.